apache/cordova-ios/README.md

 FAQ
 ---

-**1. In Xcode 4, I get an error that "The Start Page 'www/index.html' was not found."?**
+**1. In Xcode 4 (for Cordova versions lesser than 2.0.0) , I get an error that "The Start Page 'www/index.html' was not found."?**

 This is a known issue with the Xcode 4 Template - we can't specify a folder reference.
 You need to build the project at least once, then go to the folder where your project is in, and drag and drop in the __www__ folder, then add it as a __folder reference__ (will end up as a __blue__ folder, not yellow), then run the project again.
 Check your project warnings as well for clues.